LordofBone/fragment/readme.md

 # Fragment

-Fragment is an advanced 3D rendering benchmark tool (inspired by 3DMark) for PCs and Raspberry Pi.
+Fragment is an advanced 3D rendering benchmark tool (inspired by 3DMark) for PCs and Raspberry Pi (4 and above on Bookworm working during my testing).
 It leverages OpenGL ( via PyOpenGL and Pygame) to stress-test hardware performance, with a clean graphical interface and multiple benchmark modes.

-View the full write up on [Hackster](https://www.hackster.io/314reactor/fragment) and [Electromaker](https://www.electromaker.io/project/view/fragment)
+View the full write-up on [Hackster](https://www.hackster.io/314reactor/fragment) and [Electromaker](https://www.electromaker.io/project/view/fragment)

 ## Features